chamberlainpi/AIRFileSave/README.md

 **Latest Updates:**

-You can now *Append* data to a file (instead of having to remember the whole file each time.
+You can now *Append* data to a file (instead of having to remember the whole file each time).
 This becomes useful for writing continuous logs, especially automated projects.

 See what else has changed: https://github.com/bigp/AIRFileSave#updates